Testing Policy for Undergraduate Admission

 The following populations may still choose whether to apply to UM with or without test scores:

-• First-year and transfer applicants applying to performance-based academic programs, including performance majors in the Frost School of Music*
+• First-year and transfer applicants applying to performance-based academic programs, including performance majors in the Frost School of Music and Theatre Arts BFA program in the College of Arts and Sciences.*

-• First-year and transfer applicants applying to portfolio-based academic programs, including all majors in the School of Architecture
+• First-year and transfer applicants applying to portfolio-based academic programs, including all majors in the School of Architecture and Fine Art BFA majors in the College of Arts and Sciences, may submit a portfolio in lieu of test scores.

 • First-year applicants who will graduate from a high school/secondary school outside of the United States.